 Essential oils work because they are extremely powerful and concentrated substances that come from the plants around us.

-In this post, we will explore the best essential oils for neck and back pain, safe ways to use essential oils, and if there are any risks associated with the use of essential oils.
+In this post, we will explore the best essential oils for neck and back discomfort, safe ways to use essential oils, and if there are any risks associated with the use of essential oils.

 They all help treat discomfort and are great for using on the neck and the back.
 These oils are strong and feel warm on the skin and may produce a slight warming or tingling sensation where you rub them on your neck or back.
 If you find the oils are too warm, apply a gentle carrier oil to the area.